Note: This feature is currently in Beta. To have it enabled on your account before the Public launch, please contact your Customer Succes Manager.

-Frontify allows you to make your Style Guides available in multiple languages.
+Frontify allows you to make your Guidelines available in multiple languages.
 Note that the Multi-language option is limited to the Enterprise plan.

-Note that the feature is enabled for Editors and Translators by default.
+Note that the edit mode of the feature is enabled for Owners, Editors, and Translators by default.

 How Multi-language works

-One Style Guide can have multiple languages enabled which means it would have different translations of the same content.
-When translating your Style Guide, you basically create a version of your Style Guide.
+One Guideline can enable multiple languages, meaning it would have different translations of the same content.
+When translating your Guideline, you create a version of your Guideline.

 Note that you can only translate the content (existing content blocks), not change it or upload additional content blocks in the translated versions.

-If you have a specific person who should take care of translation, invite them to the Style Guide with Translator role.
+If you have a specific person who should take care of translation, invite them to the Guideline with the Translator role.

-Users with this role are limited to translating text and images and cannot modify your master Style Guide.
+Users with this role are limited to translating text and images and cannot modify your master Guideline.

 Once the multi-language feature is enabled, you will see a language switch in the upper right corner.
-The first language you see is considered the master language.
-Only in this language, you can add, remove or edit content blocks.
+The first language you see is considered the default language.
+Only in this language you can add, remove, or edit content blocks.

 All the additional languages are going to be translations of it.

-By choosing one of the other languages, you can start translating the content within your guideline.
-The translation process is similar to editing - in Edit mode you replace the text in the text blocks, reupload images in the Image blocks, and so on.
+You can start translating the content within your guidelines by choosing one of the other languages.
+The translation process is similar to editing - in Edit mode, you replace the text in the Text Blocks, reupload images in the Image Blocks, and so on.